-§3-122-16.08 Late offer, late withdrawal, and late modification. (a) Any [notice of withdrawal, notice of modification of a bid or proposal with the actual modification, or any bid or proposal is late when received at the place designated for receipt and opening

-(b) A late bid or proposal or late modification will not be considered for award and shall be returned to the offeror unopened as soon as practicable, accompanied by a letter from the [procurement activity] purchasing agency stating the reason for its return.
+\$3-122-16.08 Late offer, late withdrawal, and late modification. (a) Any [notice of withdrawal, notice of modification of a bid or proposal with the actual modification, or any bid or proposal is late when received at the place designated for receipt and opening Procurement Policy Board Meeting Minutes - February 28, 2025 Page 9 of an offer after the established due date, additionally defined in section 3-122-16.06(a),] offer, withdrawal and modification submitted by hand delivery, mail, or electronically after the established due date, shall not be accepted, except when received before contract award and would have been timely but for the action or inaction of the purchasing agency's personnel, and supported by a written determination by the head of the purchasing agency [within the procurement activity]. (b) A late bid or proposal or late modification will not be considered for award and shall be returned to the offeror unopened as soon as practicable, accompanied by a letter from the [procurement activity]purchasing agency stating the reason for its return.